15 Different Types of Bats Found in Alabama

 The tricolored bat is one of the most common types of bats found in Alabama.
 These bats are small, with wingspan only 8-10 inches.
 They are brown or reddish-brown on their back, with a lighter belly.

-These different types of bats in Alabama are found in the state’s woods and forests.
+Alabama’s different types of bats are found in the state’s woods and forests.
 During the day, they roost upside down from tree branches, rock outcroppings, eaves, and other structures.

-At night they hunt for insects in forests or swamps using echolocation.
-The tricolored bat typically weighs about 3/4 to 1 ounce, which means it can catch more than 5,000 insects per night!
+At night, they hunt for insects in forests or swamps using echolocation.
+The tricolored bat typically weighs about 3/4 to 1 ounce, so it can catch more than 5,000 insects per night!

 5. Brazilian Free-tailed Bat

-The Brazilian free-tailed bat is the most common type of bat found in Alabama.
+The Brazilian free-tailed bat is the most common bat in Alabama.
 These bats are small, with wingspan only 8 to 10 inches.
 They are brown or gray, with a long tail extending beyond their wings’ edge.

 Brazilian free-tailed bats typically roost in caves but can also roost under bridges or trees.
-These bats different types of bats in Alabama eat a variety of insects, including moths, beetles, and flies, and they have not considered a threat to humans.
+These bats are different types of bats in Alabama, and they eat various insects, including moths, beetles, and flies.
+They are not considered a threat to humans.

 6. Eastern Red Bat